 The transition period – from the late dry period to about a month after freshening – has become an area of considerable dairy management focus in the past decade.
 Michael Overton, DVM, MPVM, Senior Consultant – Dairy Informatics with Elanco KnowledgeSolutions, says it’s an investment in time and resources that has paid dividends for both the animals and the dairy producers who own them.

-While multiparous cows may be the main target of transition-management programs, first-calf heifers also are vulnerable to setbacks in the transition period, and should receive specialized care, says Michael Overton, veterinarian and senior consultant – Dairy Informatics with Elanco KnowledgeSolutions.
+While multiparous cows may be the main target of these programs, Overton advises that first-calf heifers also are vulnerable to setbacks in the transition period, and should receive the following specialized care:

-• Separate them from older cows in the close-up pen.
+- Separate heifers from older cows in the close-up pen.
 Heifers have been shown to have longer resting times and higher dry-matter intake when separated from mature cows.

-• Feed more protein.
-Some researchers believe that heifers need higher levels of protein during the close-up period (>15 percent crude protein or 1,100 to 1,200 grams of metabolizable protein) compared to mature cows.
+- Feed more protein.
+Some researchers believe that heifers need higher levels of protein during the close-up period (>15% CP or 1,100 to 1,200 grams of metabolizable protein) compared to mature cows.